eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * You are working on a secret project.
 Your previous manager asks about it.
 He says he wants information on the project to help with an important decision.
 What do you do?

-### Tips for Responding to Behavioral Questions
+### Tips for Responding to Behavioral Questions from CTCI

 * Be Specific, Not Arrogant
-- Specificity means giving just the flags and letting the interviewer derive an interpretation.
+Specificity means giving just the flags and letting the interviewer derive an interpretation.

 * Limit Details
-- Stay light on details and just state the key points, avoid blabbering on about a problem such that the interviewer finds it hard to follow.
+Stay light on details and just state the key points, avoid blabbering on about a problem such that the interviewer finds it hard to follow.

 * Focus on yourself, not your team
-- Don't leave your interviewer clueless about your actual impact on the project.
+Don't leave your interviewer clueless about your actual impact on the project.

 * Give Structured Answers

-- Nugget First:
+* Nugget First:
 For example:
 Interviewer: "Tell me about a time you had to persuade a group of people to make a big change:'